-Update for 2018: Moisture Content of Deck When Applying Stain
+Moisture Content of Wood for Deck Stain

 We here at Deckstainhelp.com remain committed to being your source for industry insights and trends for the perfect deck stain.
-Please note that your deck should be dried for a few days prior to stain application following prep, excluding Restore-A-Deck stain, which can be applied on the same day as prep.
+Please note that your deck should be dried for a few days prior to stain application following prep, excluding Restore-A-Deck stain, which can be applied on the same day as the prep.
 We encourage comments so feel free to leave us one below.